The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 With executive function, we can take it back—when deadlines and other pressures are blowing gale force, “I will decide.”
 The hand of reform shatters this desperate or flight through our priorities, so trifles are not causing lives to be wasted but working for the project of a good life.

 It will be a test of all senses for you, but survive it — The powers in you to pivot with the executive function and find your eye of the storm.
-A long-gone lover affair in the head is the hallmark of a poet unmoved by harsh reality, who uses strategic wisdom to pick you up when everything else falls apart with chaos at which so many others are finding their footing.
+A long-gone lover affair in the head is the signature of a poet unmoved by harsh reality, who uses masterful wisdom to pick you up when everything else falls apart with chaos at which so many others are finding their footing.
 You become the one who bends but never breaks — bend without fucking wrong.

-The new success lies not in what we do, but how we feel whilst doing it – Soil Balancing Heart with MindSuccess: Angeli Galileo Mena VoyageThe Executive function is the restoration that brings back inner tranquillity, to face anything life has to offer from an emotional place of integrity.
+The new success lies not in what we do, but how we feel whilst doing it – Soil Equalizing Heart with MindSuccess: Angeli Galileo Mena VoyageThe Executive function is the restoration that brings back inner tranquillity, to face anything life has to offer from an emotional place of integrity.
 This is something the poet has always understood — that they know this because it is their case knowledge: frustration, rage and terror are not clouds.
 You are still the azure sky – clear, crisp, and cool with nothing to do with love.

 Draw inspiration from the simplicity of tools like to-do lists and reminders, sticky notes, or applications that will keep reminding you for an extended period your deadlines are “upcoming.”